Rivoli Theatre (South Fallsburg, New York)

 The Rivoli Theatre in South Fallsburg, New York, United States is located at the intersection of NY 42 and Laurel Avenue.
 It was built in 1923, renovated in the late 1930s and remains almost intact from that period.

 It was a major local source of entertainment, both live and filmed, in the area during the peak years of the Jewish summer resorts in that region of the Catskills.
 Today a community theatre program continues to put on plays there every summer.
 In 2001 it was listed on the National Register of Historic Places.
 On July 6, 2012, the Rivoli Theatre once again began running movies.
 Using a Christie 35-mm projector and platter system, the Sullivan County Dramatic Workshop, Inc. (owners of the Rivoli Theatre) continued the film tradition.
 The first movie exhibited was Madagascar 3: Europe's Most Wanted.

 Building

 The theater building consists of two separate sections: a six-by-three-bay front with the foyer and lobby, and a one-story, seven-bay auditorium.
 It is built of concrete block, faced in buff brick with red coursing and trim.
 The side and rear are parged with brick piers dividing the bays.
 The front of the roof is behind a parapet; the rear is gabled.
 Both roof sections are shingled in asphalt.

+Marquee

+The front marquee is a three-sided neon sign supported by chains, augmented by a vertical neon sign on the front.
+The 1923 marquee was a simple iron canopy with decorative metal cresting and opaque glass tiles.
+In 1937, this was replaced (or concealed) by a square neon sign with an elaborate decorative crest.
+The current marquee is a 3 sided sign dating to the 1950s.
+All three signs were carried by metal chains, the contemporary ones may be the originals.

+Lobby and foyer

+The lobby and foyer are in their original size and shape but have been refinished in newer materials.